Be the first one to learn about service and product updates.

 Mobile HomeCage® (MHC V5)

-Mobile HomeCage allows using precise optical and electrophysiological techniques such as two-photon imaging, patch clamp recordings, and single-cell optogenetics in the brain of non-anesthetized, head-fixed and naturally behaving mice.
+Mobile HomeCage allows using precise optical and electrophysiological techniques such as two-photon imaging, patch-clamp recordings, and single-cell optogenetics in the brain or spinal cord of awake, naturally behaving mice.

 Request a Quote